 Do you need a spoon and a fork when you could just pack a spork?
 (Amazon link)

-Today, there is all sorts of multi-function survival gear available.
+Today, there are all sorts of multi-function survival gear available.

-For example, don’t bring an emergency radio, flashlight, and charger when a gadget like this (Amazon link) will do all three things.
+For example, don’t bring an emergency radio, flashlight, and charger when a gadget like this (Amazon link) does all three things.

 Knowledge Instead of Gear!

-With the right knowledge, you won’t even need any gear to survive in the wilderness or a disaster situation.
+With the proper knowledge, you won’t even need any gear to survive in the wilderness or a disaster situation.

 Don’t wait until a disaster happens to learn survival skills.

 How much does your bug out bag weigh?
 Let us know in the comments.